neurodatascience/ohbm_2023_pubget/pubget.md

-Most tools for text labelling are Web-based and incur an important set-up overhead for small research projects. labelbuddy is a simple and lightweight desktop application that operates on a regular file (a SQLite database). pubget's output can directly be imported into labelbuddy. labelbuddy imports and exports its data to a simple JSON format, and offers a command-line interface, making it well-suited for projects organized around a Git repository.
+Most tools for text labelling are Web-based and incur an important set-up overhead for small research projects. labelbuddy is a simple and lightweight desktop application that operates on a regular file (a SQLite database). pubget's output can directly be imported into labelbuddy. labelbuddy imports and exports its data to a simple JSON format, and offers a command-line interface, making it well-suited for projects organised around a Git repository.
 An example repository containing over 1,800 annotations can be found at https://neurodatascience.github.io/labelbuddy-annotations/.

 ## Results